Skip to content

 tracker-tracker-db running (healthy)

-You can also hit the health endpoint:
+Or test the health endpoint:

 curl -s http://localhost:3000/api/health